 Also, different exercises lead to different heart rate responses even when performing the same number of repetitions with the same rest period; arm exercises, especially using two arms versus one arm, lead to greater heart rate responses than leg exercises.

 Heart rate as a tool to measure recovery

 Perhaps the most promising use of monitoring heart rate for strength training is during recovery after the workout.

 There seems to be emerging evidence that following heart rate variability over 24-48 hours after workouts to infer changes in autonomic nervous system function can be a reliable tool for athletes and training enthusiasts.

 After each strength training workout, heart rate variability is modified.
-This is typically observed within 30 minutes after the workout and can persist up to 48 hours.
+This is typically observed within 30 minutes after the workout and can persist for up to 48 hours.